Gary Morgenroth Architect LLC, New York, NY, US, Project Architect

 Dalhousie University, Halifax, NS, CA, Bachelors, Bachelor of Environmental Design Studies

-An accelerated (tri-mestered) undergraduate architecture degree, my Dalhousie School of Architecture Bachelor of Environmental Design Studies degree included 4 terms of study/design and 1 three-month work term.
+An accelerated (tri-mestered) undergraduate architecture degree, my Dalhousie School of Architecture Bachelor of Environmental Design Studies degree included 4 terms of study/design and 1 four-month work term.
 My design projects ranged from a bus shelter, pavilion, fire station, theatre, and research center.
 Other courses focused on hand drawing, model building, and other representation methods as well as building technology, professional practice, and architectural history.
 To enter Dalhousie's B.E.D.S. program, one must have at minimum 2 years of study at the university level to form the basis of the undergraduate degree; I chose to study civil engineering (2 years) and visual arts (1 year), as described below.

 New Brunswick College of Craft & Design, Fredericton, NB, CA, Foundation Visual Arts